 The other way a jacket can help with being too hot and for when you’re sweating up a storm, is with vents, particularly in the under arm.

-For me, these aren’t a must-have but a nice-to-have – but most jackets will come with these, usually in the form of zips under the arms with a mesh lining.
+Most snowboard jackets will come with these, usually in the form of zips under the arms with a mesh lining.

 Obviously you are going to want to get the right sized jacket.
 Generally each model of snowboard jacket will come in a range of sizes so there should be one that fits you.
-For sizing it’s pretty safe to go with your normal size.
+For sizing it’s usually pretty safe to go with your normal size.